Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 I’ve shown you 40+ ways to complete minimum spending requirements, like paying your rent with Plastiq, or putting your car insurance on your card.
 Even still, minimum spending requirements can seem intimidating!

 Using your credit card for holiday shopping you would do anyway is one of the easiest ways to complete minimum spending.
 So if you’re concerned about meeting a big minimum spend requirement, you’ll likely have an easier time this holiday season!

-Or, if you want to apply for a credit card with a higher spending requirement than you’d normally apply for, like The Enhanced Business Platinum® Card from American Express OPEN, now might be your best bet!
+Or, if you want to apply for a credit card with a higher spending requirement than you’d normally apply for, like The Business Platinum® Card from American Express OPEN, now might be your best bet!
 The AMEX Business Platinum comes with 50,000 AMEX Membership Rewards points after spending $5,000 within 3 months.
 And ANOTHER 50,000 AMEX Membership Rewards points after spending an additional $10,000 within 3 months.